 Discussion: What I’d Do Differently Next Time

-One obvious result from this experiment is that IBU values are not a direct replacement for isomerized α-acid values, especially at short steep times, high hopping rates, and sub-boiling temperatures.
+One obvious result from this experiment is that IBU values can not be directly substitued for isomerized α-acid values, especially at short steep times, high hopping rates, and sub-boiling temperatures.
 This is because IBU values reflect not only isomerized α-acid values, but also contributions from oxidized α and β acids and polyphenols.
 The function of relative utilization estimated in this blog post is for α-acid utilization, and does not include the contributions of these other components to the IBU.